shopsys/shopsys/docs/cookbook/working-with-multiple-cron-instances.md

  php bin/console shopsys:cron --module="Shopsys\ProductFeed\HeurekaBundle\Model\HeurekaCategory\HeurekaCategoryCronModule" --instance-name=default
 ```

+!!! hint
-*Note: More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)*
+    More information about what Phing targets are and how they work can be found in [Console Commands for Application Management (Phing Targets)](../introduction/console-commands-for-application-management-phing-targets.md)

 # Running cron jobs manually

 We now can run any cron jobs manually by running `php phing cron`.
 And because we have several cron instances registered, job asks what cron instance should be run.

+!!! note
-*Note: If only one instance is registered, no question is asked and this instance will run immediately.*
+    If only one instance is registered, no question is asked and this instance will run immediately.

 # Running cron jobs automatically